-Laurel Hill attracts visitors in every season, drawn by the beauty of the Sugar Pine Walk, Pilot Hill Arboretum, Lochinvar Picnic Area, and Laurel Hill Forest Lodge.
+Laurel Hill attracts visitors in every season, drawn by the beauty of Pilot Hill Arboretum, Lochinvar Picnic Area, and Laurel Hill Forest Lodge.

 Things To Do in Laurel Hill

 The hamlet of Laurel Hill can be found, surrounded by Bago State Forest, on the main road between Tumbarumba and Batlow.

 The Sugar Pine Walk, in Bago State Forest, was the most Instagrammed location in the Snowy Valleys and is owned and managed by Forestry Corporation of NSW.

 The Sugar Pine Walk was badly damaged by bushfires in January 2020.
 Travellers are advised that the Sugar Pine trees cannot be saved, and won’t regenerate, and work will soon commence on their removal.
 Please click here for the media release from Forestry Corporation.